Last updated on August 31, 2025

 Mox Opal

 Printed in Scars of Mirrodin, Mox Opal is one of the best cards with metalcraft in the game.
-Despite being legendary, it gives access to artifact-centric decks to run fewer lands than they should, and some strategies might even use it as part of their infinite combos (Rona, Herald of Invasion + Retraction Helix for example).
+Despite being legendary, it allows artifact-centric decks to run fewer lands than they should, and some strategies might even use it as part of their infinite combos (Rona, Herald of Invasion with Retraction Helix for example).

 #2.
 Umezawa's Jitte